Coal Chamber (album): Contemporary reviews

 Coal Chamber received mixed reviews upon its release.
-Johnathan Selzer of Melody Maker acknowledged that whilst Coal Chamber could be accused of being "copyists" of Korn and Sepultura, the elements taken from those artists (and others) were all "means to an end" and that the album ultimately "rocks".
+Johnathan Selzer of Melody Maker acknowledged that whilst Coal Chamber could be accused of being "copyists" of Korn and Sepultura, he believed the elements taken from those artists (and others) were all "means to an end" and that the album ultimately "rocks".
 Kerrang!s Mike Peake considered the album "the biggest, meanest, heaviest noise [...] in months", though noted it was "not perfect—it's hardly what you'd call new, and it does lack the production punch of something like Demanufacture".
 Ollie of In Music We Trust singled out Dez Fafara as the album's star quality, calling him "a born frontman" and "probably what has made me so addicted to this album."

 Chronicles of Chaos writer Adrian Bromley compared it to Korn and Deftones, remarking that he had "a hard time telling these bands apart."
 However, Bromley noted a difference with Coal Chamber was the band's strong sense of groove.
 In an unfavorable review, Ian Winwood of Metal Hammer stated that the band were "lame" and "[sounded] like music that's being played on autopilot."
 He concluded that whilst he could see the band "becoming huge, the one thing I can't ever see them being is any good.
 At all."
 Tom Phillips of Select dismissed the album as "histrionic wank", and said that it had "less guts than a filleted flounder."